 What is the main cause of pleural mesothelioma?

-The only known cause of pleural mesothelioma is exposure to asbestos, which many people unfortunately have come across in their everyday lives.
+The only known cause of pleural mesothelioma is exposure to asbestos.
 The Occupational Safety & Health Administration warns that asbestos can be found in common industrial and household building materials such as:

 - Roofing and siding shingles